-The key legislative reforms to be undertaken in order to ensure victim-centred approaches are discussed in Chapter 1, written by Miriana Ilcheva from the Center for the Study of Democracy.
+The key legislative reforms to be undertaken in order to ensure victim-centred approaches are discussed in Chapter 1, written by Silvia Antoaneta Berbec lawyer in the Bucharest Bar, Romania.
 The necessary coordination and referrals between the criminal justice system and victims support services are discussed in Chapter 2.
 This chapter also presents a detailed model for a step-by-step referral system.
-Chapter 2 was written by Cristina Fernández, Javier Plaza and Elena Gómez from www.prorefugio.fi/re-just.
-The project webpage contains reports from Bulgaria, Romania, Spain, Finland and Germany on the situation of victims of crime in each country, as well as a Compendium of European Best Practices developed.
+Chapter 2 was written by Cristina Fernández, Javier Plaza and Elena Gómez from

-oped in the course of the project.
+1 www.prorefugio.fi/re-just.
+The project webpage contains reports from Bulgaria, Romania, Spain, Finland and Germany on the situation of victims of crime in each country, as well as a Compendium of European Best Practices developed in the course of the project.